cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-machinelearning.md

  local machine.
 Or you can use it if you simply prefer CLI.

  You need to install Watson Machine Learning CLI on your computer.
-After training and storing the model in your Watson Machine Learning repository , you can deploy model using command lines:
+After training and storing a model in your Watson Machine Learning repository , you can deploy model using command lines:

   ```